CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 ![](./images/29042025(11).png)

-## Task 1: Getting Started with Microsoft Fabric: Activate Trial and Set Up a Workspace
+## Task 1: Getting Started with Microsoft Fabric and Set Up a Workspace

 1. On the **Microsoft Fabric Home** page, click **+ New workspace** to create a new workspace.